 3) The Doers.
 Before Vatican II, everyone threw coins in the basket to help the missionaries, mostly priests and religious of course, to carry out the specialized task of bringing the faith to unreached people.
 Vatican II told us that each and every one of us is called to evangelize.
 None of us are exempt because of the lack of a theology degree, because we are involved in other ministries or because it “just isn’t my personality.”
 In his landmark encyclical on Evangelization (Evangelli Nuntiandi), Pope Paul VI firmly tells us to “put aside the excuses” that would stop us from evangelizing.

 4) The Method.
 OK.
 We can all evangelize since we can all be silent witnesses, right?
 After all, didn’t St. Francis say “Preach the gospel always, and when necessary, use words”?
 Actually, there is no evidence St. Francis ever said this.
 But if he did, he must have thought words were often necessary– he and his friars frequently preached on street corners.
 Witness of life, for sure, is primary.
 People, said Paul VI, listen more willingly to witnesses than to teachers.
-If they do listen to teachers, it is because they are witnesses.
-(Evangelii Nuntiandi 41) Our witness validates our words.
+If they do listen to teachers, it is because they are witnesses (Evangelii Nuntiandi 41).
+Our witness validates our words.
 But people still need to understand the meaning of our witness.
-Vatican II and the Popes repeat it over and over again – we must share the Good News with both deeds AND words.
+Vatican II and the Popes repeat it over and over again – the New Evangelization means that we must share the Good News with both deeds AND words.